Inside: Love it or hate it, the school routine keeps the wheels turning. Put these 6 ideas in place and rock the new school year!

 When I first decided to put a routine in place for our family, I was too strict.
 We were to eat at noon, followed by naps at 1:00 on the dot.
 So if we were out running errands, I’d drop everything to be home by noon exactly.
 I was lost when we deviated from that routine.

 Now I realize how silly that was.
 When you have a young family, you have to have a fluid routine.
 A general plan or checklist of things that have to be done each day is good, but it has to move with life.

-Now I’ve got my own plan.
-Each morning, I must empty the dishwasher, run a load of laundry, make the bed, and choose supper.
-Even if I don’t do anything else on a busy day, our family will be able to run smoothly.
+Each morning, empty the dishwasher, run a load of laundry, make the bed, and choose supper.
+Even if you don’t do anything else on a busy day, your family will be able to run smoothly.

 - eat breakfast